MeltwaterArchive/storyplayer/v2/using/configuration/storyplayer-json.md

 `storyplayer.json` is the main configuration file for your tests.
 You should place `storyplayer.json` in the top-level folder of the repository containing your tests.

+## Location

+The `storyplayer.json` file goes in your project's top-level folder - the same folder where your `composer.json` file goes.

 ## Contents

 `storyplayer.json` is a JSON file.
 It must define an object.
 The following sections are permitted: